Choosing between Swyftx and Coinbase can be tricky if you’re an Australian crypto investor in 2025.

 Round 3: Supported fiat currencies

 Coinbase serves a global customer-base and therefore supports a wide range of fiat currencies for deposit.
-Notably for Australian users, this no longer includes Australian dollars.
+Notably for Australian users, this now includes Australian dollars.

 Swyftx operates out of Australia and only allows Australian dollar (AUD) and New Zealand dollar (NZD) deposits.